rust-lang/rust-by-example/examples/staging/macros/input.md

 ends with a bang `!`, but instead of generating a function call, macros are expanded into source code that gets compiled with the rest of the program.

-Macros are created using the `macro_rules!` macro.
+Macros are defined using the `macro_rules!` macro.

 {simple.play}